-Gastric cancer (GC) is the fourth leading cause of malignancy and the second leading cause of mortality in all malignancies worldwide.^{23,24} The five-year survival rate is 90% in Japan and 10%-30% in European countries.
-Due to the incidence of GC, more than 50% of new cases occur in developing countries.^{25,26} GC is generally classified into four categories: Sporadic gastric cancer (SGCs),27 Early onset gastric cancer (EOGC),27 gastric stump cancer (GSC),28 and hereditary diffuse gastric cancer (HDGC).29 Risk factors for this cancer include smoking,30 alcohol consumption,31 obesity,32 pernicious anemia and blood type A,33 mycotoxins34 and Helicobacter pylori infection.35

-Preliminary studies based on culture-dependent methods have shown that fungi make up about 70% of the digestive system of adults and their number is in the range of 102.36 The presence of some fungi can contribute to development of GC, including C. albicans, 37 Phialemonium spp.,38 Aspergillus spp., Penicillium spp., and Fusarium spp.39 But in general, number of commensal fungal species are predominant in the gastrointestinal tract, including S. cerevisiae, Malassezia spp., and some species are classified as transient microbiota, e.g., Aspergillus spp., Mucor spp., Cryptococcus spp., Rhodotorula spp., Trichosporon spp., Histoplasma spp., Coccidioides spp., Paracoccidioides spp. and Blastomyces spp.^{40,41} Among these fungi, there is ample evidence that C. albicans is able to initiate and develop cancerous events through several mechanisms: (1) Production of carcinogens such as acetaldehyde, which contribute to the progression of cancer (C. albicans, C. tropicalis, C. parapsilosis produce more acetaldehyde than other species of Candida).41 (2) Induction of inflammatory processes that contributes to tumor metastasis (using cytokines such as CXCL1, CXCL2, CXCL3, TNF-a, and IL-18 facilitates tumorigenesis, angiogenesis, and metastasis).^{34,42-45} (3) Processes related to molecular mimicry (molecular mimic of the protein associated with complement receptor 3 (CR3-CP) C. albicans that supports cancer progression).46 (4) The Th17 response (Th17 is a subset of CD4 + T cells that are active in response against C. albicans, and another cytokine from the Th17 family, IL-23, increases angiogenesis and tumor growth, and antagonizes IL-12 and IFN.47,48 Another study showed that 54.2% of patients with gastric ulcer and 10.3% of patients with chronic gastritis had candidiasis, which was evident in 20% of patients with gastric cancer.49,50
+Gastric cancer (GC) is the fourth leading cause of malignancy and the second leading cause of mortality in all malignancies worldwide^{23,24}.
+The five-year survival rate is 90% in Japan and 10-30% in European countries.
+Due to the incidence of GC, more than fifty percent of new cases occur in developing countries.^{25,26} Gastric cancer is generally classified into four categories: Sporadic gastric cancer (SGCs),27 Early onset gastric cancer (EOGC),27 gastric stump cancer (GSC),28 and Hereditary diffuse gastric cancer (HDGC).29 Risk factors for this cancer include: smoking,30 alcohol consumption,31 obesity,32 pernicious anemia and blood type A,33 mycotoxins34 and Helicobacter pylori infection.35 of some fungi can contribute to development of GC, including C. albicans, 37 Phialemonium spp., 38 Aspergillus spp., Penicillium spp., and Fusarium spp.
+39 But in general, number of commensal fungal species are predominant in the gastrointestinal tract, including S. cervisiae, Malassezia spp., and some species are classified as transient microbiota, e.g Aspergillus spp., Mucor spp., Cryptococcus spp., Rhodotorula spp., Trichosporon spp., Histoplasma spp., Coccidiodes spp., Paracoccidioides spp. and Blastomyces spp.
+40,41 Among these fungi, there is ample evidence that C. albicans is able to initiate and develop cancerous events through several mechanisms: 1.
+Production of carcinogens such as acetaldehyde, which contribute to the progression of cancer (C. albicans, C. tropicalis, C. parapsilosis produce more acetaldehyde than other species of Candida).41 2.
+Induction of inflammatory processes that contributes to tumor metastasis (using cytokines such as CXCL1, CXCL2, CXCL3, TNF-\alpha, and IL-18 facilitates tumorigenesis, angiogenesis, and metastasis).
+34,42-45 3.
+Processes related to molecular mimicry (molecular mimic of the protein associated with complement receptor 3 (CR3-CP) Candida albicans that supports cancer progression).
+46 4.
+The Th17 response (Th17 is a subset of CD4 + T cells that are active in response against C. albicans, and another cytokine from the Th17 family, IL-23, increases angiogenesis and tumor growth, and antagonizes IL-12 and IFN.
+47,48 Another study showed that 54.2% of patients with gastric ulcer and 10.3% of patients with chronic gastritis had candidiasis, which was evident in 20% of patients with gastric cancer.
+49,50